cncartistsec/WiFi-Pineapple-Pager-Payloads/README.md

 # WiFi-Pineapple-Pager-Payloads
-# Bluetooth Scanning + Tools, USB Ducky Data Stream Capture, GPS NMEA Android Mgmt AP, Disable All Alerts, Handshake Cleaner, USB Enable Storage Devices, and Theme Config.
+# Bluetooth Scanning + Tools, USB Ducky Data Stream Capture, GPS Mgmt AP NMEA, Disable All Alerts, Handshake Cleaner, USB Enable Storage Devices, and Theme Config.
 For Hak5 WiFi Pineapple Pager.

 The [BluePine Bluetooth Scanning Suite](https://github.com/cncartistsec/BluePine-WiFi-Pineapple-Pager) includes all of the below Bluetooth Scanners + Tools in one payload and will receive more frequent updates.
 The Bluetooth payloads below are a sample of the individual tools/payloads in [BluePine](https://github.com/cncartistsec/BluePine-WiFi-Pineapple-Pager).